Mark Zuckerberg apologizes for offensive VR tour of Puerto Rico

 "My goal here was to show how VR can raise awareness and help us see what's happening in different parts of the world.
 I also wanted to share the news of our partnership with the Red Cross to help with the recovery," he said.
 "Reading some of the comments, I realize this wasn't clear, and I'm sorry to anyone this offended."

-One Facebook user, Maria Mangiarelli Ripp ripped Zuckerberg on Monday saying "it would be way more effective if we could see your real faces.
+One Facebook user, Maria Mangiarelli Ripp, chided Zuckerberg on Monday, saying, "it would be way more effective if we could see your real faces.
 It is so distracting to have virtual characters reporting on a real disaster."

 Zuckerberg replied, "I hear that.
 When you're in VR yourself, the surroundings feel quite real.
 But that sense of empathy doesn't extend well to people watching you as a virtual character on a 2D screen.
 That's something we'll need to work on over time."